Real-Time Segmentation Networks should be Latency Aware: Experiments and Results

-In the second experiment, the networks are trained to predict the segmentation ground-truth that our FLAME metric is using: we use as input $I_t$ and as target $S_{t+k}$.
-Here $k$ is different for each network as each has a different latency and will therefore be tested against a different segmentation ground-truth.
+We train the networks for the proposed objective of predicting the future segmentation ground-truth used by the LAmIoU (input $I_t$ and target $S_{t+k}$).
+The value of $k$ is different for each network since each has a different latency.
+Therefore, they are trained and evaluated with a differently offset ground-truth.

-The results are reported in third line of table \ref{bigtable}.
-We can see a slight but consistent increase of the metric for all networks.
-We reported on figure \ref{flou1} examples of the output segmentation of SwiftNet-R18 overlaid on image $I_t$ and $I_{t+1}$.

-We can notice the segmentation mask is slightly blurry, as could be expected.
-However, in multiple cases, we can note the interesting fact that the blur is anisotropic, meaning it is not a blur all around the object, but rather promoting a specific direction.
+The results are reported in third line of \cref{bigtable}.
+We can see a slight but consistent increase of the LAmIoU metric for all networks.
+In \cref{flou1}, we show some qualitative results of SwiftNet-R18 overlaying images $I_t$ and $I_{t+1}$.
+We notice that the segmentation mask is slightly blurry, as one would expect.
+However, we note that the blur is often surprisingly anisotropic, \textit{i.e.} the segmentation blur is not surrounding the object, but favours a specific direction.

-It turns out the network is able to predict some objects movement based on their orientation.
-For instance, people facing left in $I_t$ are likely to have moved left in the next image $I_{t+1}$.
-Similarly, if it detects the front of a car, it can infer that the car is coming toward the camera and thus is likely to look bigger in the next frame.
+We conjecture that the network is able to predict some objects' movement based on their orientation.
+For instance, a person facing left in image $I_t$ is likely to have moved left in the next image $I_{t+1}$.
+Similarly, a car facing the camera is more likely to be coming toward the camera, and thus is probably going to look bigger in the following frame.

-However, the network has no way to infer the relative speed of different instances in the images which makes its prediction relatively inaccurate.